pingforhelp/BCA/Docs/Computer Sci/C.md

 # Problem Solving using C
-Breakout of Units, and Sub-topic:
+Breakout of Units, and Sub-topics:

 **Unit 1.
 Introduction to computer programming:**
 - Introduction: Types of software, Compiler and interpreter, Concepts of Machine level, Assembly